 One thing that not only stressed, but also traumatized me immensely was the struggle to get my disability recognized by German authorities, for instance the retirement insurance (which is similar to disability in the US) and physicians in general.
-It was the by far most painful and hardest time in my life was the struggle for the recognition of my diseases in front of health insurance, disability, and social security.
-The various reports which massively injured my dignity and the constant need to justify why I am sick were mentally hard.
-I felt like I am not allowed to go out of my house so nobody would think I was suddenly healthy again.
+It was the by far most painful time of my life when I had to fight for the recognition of my diseases in front of health insurance, disability, and social security.
+The various reports they conducted that massively hurt my dignity, and the constant need to justify why I was sick were mentally hard to tolerate.
+I felt like I was not allowed to leave my house, so nobody would think I was suddenly healthy again.
 I worried someone would think I was only betraying our social system by “acting” sick.
 There were several experiences that almost brought me to the point of giving up, and I seriously thought about just giving up the fight.
 I barely had the energy to constantly defend myself.
 And as soon as I felt that I was not believed in, I switched to “defense mode”.

-Even with doctors there are the same experiences.
-Some do not want to make the effort to learn something about my disease, some do think they know better how my disease feels to me than I do.
-If I always got an Euro for being asked how to spell Ehlers-Danlos Syndrome I would be rich by now.
+And then there are the issues with some medical doctors that refuse to learn something about my conditions.
+Others think they know better how my disease feels like than I do.
+If I would always get an Euro for being asked how to spell Ehlers-Danlos syndrome, I would be rich by now.

-A lot of patients have the exact same experience but yet nothing changes in the system.
-For me it was very important to find ways how to relax, to forget it all for a short amount of time.
-It takes a fair amount of strength (or composure) to get through these fights.
-Chronically ill people have more than one of those problems every single day of their lives and that’s what makes us strong.
+Many patients make the exact same experiences, but still nothing changes in our health system.
+It was very important for me personally to find ways to relax, to forget about it all for a little while.
+It takes a fair amount of strength to get through any of these fights.
+Chronically ill people have more than one of those problems every single day of their lives, and that’s what makes them so incredibly strong.

-Imagine you have all those problems every day and seven days a week and add constant pain, neurological problems, gastrointestinal issues, blood pressure fluctuations and immense fatigue with exhaustion.
+Imagine you have all those problems 7/24, and then add constant pain, neurological problems, gastrointestinal issues, blood pressure fluctuations and immense exhaustion.

-Some do give up under this pressure and are not able to continue fighting.
-The people that call someone who gives up weak should read the sentences above carefully and rethink how they would cope with this load of problems.
+Some might break down under this pressure and might not be able to continue fighting.
+The people that call someone who gives up weak, should read the sentences above carefully and rethink their attitude.

-Chronic diseases come along with many hurdles but they sometimes change us for the better.
-We learn to be empathic, open minded, do not demand so much from other people and above all we do not judge about things we cannot know.
+Chronic diseases come along with many hurdles, however, they sometimes change us for the better.
+We might learn to be more empathic and open-minded, and we stop demanding so much from other people.
+Above it all, we might learn not to judge too quickly.

-Most of the people I have met with similar or exactly the same diseases such as mine were above average motivated, extremely eager to learn and very strong.
+Most of the people I have met that suffered from similar diseases such as mine were more than motivated, extremely eager to learn and very strong.

 We are much more than our disease.
-We are fighters, lawyers, doctors, physical therapists, friends, children, partners, financial advisors, event planner, travel guides, psychologists, health advocates and many more.
+We are fighters, lawyers, doctors, physical therapists, friends, children, partners, financial advisors, event planner, travel guides, psychologists, health advocates and much more.
 We are exactly what we have to be in every situation.